NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Forgotten Signet.md

 **Bulk** 0; **Size** med
 **Usage** worn

 At the center of this silver ring gleams an obsidian gem, its surface emblazoned with a bloodred rune of forgetting.
-While wearing a _forgotten signet_, you're subjected to [[Spells/Hidden Mind|Hidden Mind]] (+32 counteract bonus) and easily fade from others' memory.
+While wearing a _forgotten signet_, you're subjected to [[Hidden Mind|Hidden Mind]] (+32 counteract bonus) and easily fade from others' memory.
 Sapient creatures must attempt a DC 42 Will check save each time you depart from their company or they forget you entirely.

 * * *